-- 2. To define the tab, replace the values in Listing 6-7 as follows: - Book-Labe 1.
-Provide a unique identifier that the portal framework and WebLogic Server JSP tags use to forward requests to the book.
-This is the same type of label that WebLogic Server provides for many of its UI controls.
-See "Extension Points in the Administration Console" on page 2-2. - Book-Title.
-Provide either the text that users see as the name of the tab or a key in a message bundle that you have created. - If the value that you specify contains a "." (period), the Administration Console assumes that this value is a key and attempts to look up the value from your message bundle.
-For example, if you specify My.
-Tab, the Administration Console looks up the value of a property whose key is My.
-Tab.
-If it cannot find such a value, it displays null as the tab name.
-If you specify My Tab as the value, then the Administration Console displays My Tab. - Bundle.
+- Bundle.
 Specify the name of a message bundle that you have created.
 This bundle is used only if the value of the title attribute in the netuix:book element contains a ".".
-See "Create and Use a Message Bundle in Your JSPs" on page 7-3. - 3.
-To define the first subtab, replace the values in Listing 6-7 as follows: - Page-Label.
+See Section 7.1, "Create and Use a Message Bundle in Your JSPs." - 3.
+To define the first subtab, replace the values in Example 6-7 as follows: - Page-Label.
 Provide a unique identifier that the portal framework and WebLogic Server JSP tags use to forward requests to the page. - Page-Title.
 Provide either the text that users see as the name of the subtab or a key in a message bundle that you have created. - If the value that you specify contains a "." (period), the Administration Console assumes that this value is a key and attempts to look up the value from your message bundle. - (optional) Metadata-Type and Metadata-ID.
 If you want to use the Administration Console's <wl:column-dispatch> JSP tag to create a hypertext link that forwards to this page, include a <netuix:meta> element and supply values for Metadata-Type and Metadata-ID.
-See "Create a Table Column for Navigating to Other Pages" on page 7-25.
+See Section 7.4.4, "Create a Table Column for Navigating to Other Pages." - Portlet-Instance-Label.

-- Portlet-Instance-Label.
 Provide a unique identifier that the portal framework and WebLogic Server JSP tags use to forward requests to the portlet instance. - Portlet-URI.
-Specify the path and file name of a portlet file that you created (see "Define a Portlet" on page 6-3).
+Specify the path and file name of a portlet file that you created (see Section 6.1, "Define a Portlet").
 The path must be relative to the root of the portal Web application.

-'''

-For example: /portlets/monitorEJB.portlet
+/portlets/monitorEJB.portlet

-'''

-4. To create additional subtabs, add netuix:page elements as siblings to the netuix:page element in Listing 6-7.
+4. To create additional subtabs, add netuix:page elements as siblings to the netuix:page element in Example 6-7.